Nord Stream 2: Why Germany will never give in on its Russia pipeline

-The controversial Nord Stream 2 pipeline: If it looks as if Berlin is conspiring with Moscow, then only because that is exactly the case, comments Foreign Policy.
+Nord Stream 2 dispute: is Berlin conspiring with Moscow?
+If that looks like … then only because that’s exactly the case, comments expert Jeremy Stern.

 - Germany’s insistence on remembering Nazism has proven to be a powerful weapon.